jcrespoortega/Data-mining/README.md

 It is a large study about different machine learning algorithms, from logistic regression to 'deep' learning approach.
 To solve the problem of inbalance different techniques are taking into account: oversamplig minority class (SMOTE), undersampling mayority class and make the cost policy inbalanced(SVM and Deep Learning).

-The proyect was in Python with the use of Keras and Sklearn packages.
+The proyect was developed in Python with the use of Keras and Sklearn packages.